Ahead of the Academy Awards this weekend, a look back at legendary Oscars host Billy Crystal and his classic opening songs.

-Conan O’Brien is officially hosting the 97th Oscars next March.
-It’s a pretty solid choice by the Academy after a slew of slightly dull ceremonies.
+Conan O’Brien will hosting the 97th Oscars this weekend.
+It’s a pretty solid choice by the Academy after a slew of slightly dull (and even calamitous) ceremonies.

 Take a look at the whole monologue below:

 For his second year?
 Crystal rode in on a horse.
-You know, as one does.
-Crystal made a slightly risque joke about Sadam Hussein claiming he won regardless of which stars walk home with the coveted golden statue.
+Crystal made a slightly risque joke about Saddam Hussein, claiming he won regardless of which stars walk home with the coveted golden statue.

 1991’s medley might be this writer’s favourite song parody in Crystal’s discography.
-For one, the nominees – The Godfather Part III, Ghost, Goodfellas etc. – were excellent (well, with caveats), but Crystal’s song somehow manages to take the piss out of them while still kind of celebrating them.
+For one, the nominees – The Godfather Part III, Ghost, Goodfellas etc – were excellent (well, with caveats), but Crystal’s song somehow manages to lampoon them while still celebrating them.

 Here’s the full thing:

 The year after?
-He was wheeled onto the stage a la Hannibal Lecter.
+He was wheeled onto the stage in the style of Hannibal Lecter.

 It’s hard to pinpoint exactly why Crystal is such a fun host, but the comedian can certainly keep a room’s attention and make his audience laugh wholeheartedly.

 1993 marked the end of Crystal’s run of hosting the Oscars every year.
-The overall theme, as reflected in Crystal’s opening monologue, was the incredible year the women had had in Hollywood.
+The overall theme, as reflected in Crystal’s opening monologue, was the incredible year women had enjoyed in Hollywood.

 Crystal rode on stage sitting on a giant Oscar statuette which was being pulled by actor Jack Palance (a continuation of his gags from the previous year’s ceremony).

 The show received more negative reviews and Crystal’s monologue was seen as tired and by the numbers.
-It was still a pretty good show but Crystal made a joke which was in pretty bad taste when he was talking about 1992 being a poor year for women’s parts in film that year.
-“In fact, some of the most talked about women’s parts were Sharon Stone’s,” referring to the infamous Basic Instinct scene.
+It was still a good show, but Crystal made a joke which was in pretty bad taste when he was talking about 1992 being a poor year for women’s parts in film that year.
+“In fact, some of the most talked about women’s parts were Sharon Stone’s,” referring to the actor’s infamous scene in Basic Instinct.

 The song medley was groovy once more, of course.

 Crystal also ventured into the audience and even sat on Clint Eastwood’s lap.
-We dare Conan O’Brien to do the same if Juror #2 gets any nominations, despite Warner Bros.’ best efforts to bury the film
+We dare Conan O’Brien to do the same this year.

-After 1993, Crystal took a break from hosting the Oscars.
-The comedian returned to helm the awards ceremony again in 1997.
+After 1993, Crystal took a break from hosting the Oscars before to helm the ceremony again in 1997.
 Whoopi Goldberg took on the hosting duties twice in 1994 and 1996 with David Letterman hosting in 1995.
-Letterman’s show was a bit of a disaster (Uma, Oprah anyone?) and while Goldberg managed to strike the tone of funny and respectful, you just can’t beat Crystal, can you?
+Letterman’s show was a bit of a disaster (Uma, Oprah anyone?) and while Goldberg managed to strike the tone of funny and respectful, you just can’t beat Crystal.

 1997 isn’t Crystal’s finest hosting gig, but by then, he was a seasoned pro at keeping the show moving and the jokes were safe enough for the Academy to tolerate.
 In many ways, it was a return to form for the Academy, much like bringing back Jimmy Kimmel to host the 2024 Oscars after a year that saw Will Smith slap Chris Rock on stage.

-Titanic was the major winner of the 1998 Academy Awards and fittingly, Crystal came on stage on top of a large boat.
-Instead of doing multiple jokes before breaking into song, Crystal got straight into it and the entire opening monologue lasted less than 7 minutes.
+Titanic was the major winner of the 1998 Academy Awards, and fittingly, Crystal came on stage on top of a large boat.
+Instead of doing multiple jokes before breaking into song, Crystal got straight into it and the entire opening monologue lasted less than seven minutes.

 In 2004, it felt like the winners had already been decided long before a single envelope was opened on stage.
 Peter Jackson’s final Lord Of The Rings film, Return Of The King, was bound to walk away with a lot of the statuettes, so the ceremony itself felt a little flat.